cran-task-views/MixedModels/MixedModels.md

 General estimating equations (GEEs) are an alternative approach to fitting clustered, longitudinal, or otherwise correlated data.
 These models produce estimates of the *marginal* effects (averaged across the group-level variation) rather than *conditional* effects (conditioned on group-level information).

 - `r pkg("geepack", priority = "core")`, `r pkg("gee")`, and `r pkg("geeM")` are standard GEE solvers, providing GEE estimation of the parameters in mean structures with possible correlation between the outcomes.
-- `r pkg("wgeesel")` implements a weighted extension of generalized linear models for longitudinal clustered data by incorporating the correlation within-cluster when data is missing at random.
 - `r pkg("geesmv")`: GEE estimator using the original sandwich variance estimator proposed by Liang and Zeger (1986), and eight types of variance estimators for improving the finite small-sample performance.
 - `r pkg("multgee")` is a GEE solver for correlated nominal or ordinal multinomial responses.
 - `r pkg("glmtoolbox")` handles a wide variety of model types (GLMs, beta-binomial and negative binomial, zero-inflation and zero-alteration, mixed models) via GEEs